fullmetalbrackets/blog/src/content/blog/setting-up-plex-in-docker.md

 ---
-title: "Setup self-hosted Plex Media Server in Docker"
+title: 'Setup self-hosted Plex Media Server in Docker'
 description: "Plex Media Server is one of the most popular services to self-host since serves your personal media library -- videos, music and even photos -- with a nice Netflix-like UI.
 Though you can install and run it bare-metal, the most common and easiest way is in a Docker container.
 Here's how."
 pubDate: 2022-10-17
 updatedDate: 2025-11-03
-tags: ["self-hosting", "plex", "docker"]
+tags: ['self-hosting', 'plex', 'docker']
 related1: expose-plex-tailscale-vps
 related2: setting-up-jellyfin-in-docker
 ---